Frabjous-Studios/ingenten/README.md

 ## Features:

-* Simple pixel font format, relying only on image data.
+* Simple pixel font format for ASCII characters, relying only on image data.
 * Pluggable layout function for your own animations / effects.

 ## Usage